 Restrain a person or others who may be harassing you and/or your family.
 Everyone is entitled to the right of peaceful enjoyment but often there arises circumstances which create a hostile environment whether it be at home or at work.
 Take steps now to protect your rights and to ensure the safety of you and your family.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing protective orders.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing protective orders.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 There are a number of protective orders that can be granted by a court.
 Some of which are emergency protective orders, criminal protective orders, restraining orders, stay away orders, temporary restraining orders and move-out orders.